 This refers to how acidic or alkaline the semen is.
 Semen is ideally between 7.2 and 8 which makes it slightly alkaline.
-For comparison healthy vaginas have a pH between 3.8 and 4.5 which makes them slightly acidic.

 Here the lab technicians are looking for anything unusual to the naked eye, the categories are clear, normal or slightly clear.
 Normal is the ideal result.

 This means being thick, sticky, and semifluid in consistency.
 The ideal is normal, but it could also be classed as highly viscous or slightly viscous.

 This is when the gel formed by proteins from the seminal vesicles break up and the semen becomes more liquid.
 It normally takes less than 20 minutes for the sample to change from a thick gel into a liquid.